ladybug-tools/hb-energy-primer/text/components/Plenum.md

 * ##### conditioned
 Boolean to indicate whether the plenum is conditioned with a heating/cooling system.
 If True, the setpoints of the Room will also be kept in addition to the heating/cooling system (Default: False).
 * ##### remove_infilt
 Boolean to indicate whether infiltration should be removed from the Rooms.
+If False, infiltration will be preserved and will be the only load assinged to the plenum.
 (Default: False).
+* ##### include_floor
+Boolean to indicate whether the floor area of the plenum contributes to the Model it is a part of.
+Note that this will not affect the floor_area property of this Room but it will ensure the Room's floor area is excluded from any calculations when the Room is part of a Model and when it is simulated in EnergyPlus.

 #### Outputs
 * ##### rooms